UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-The minimum age to be a member of Panchayat is not 25 years, but 21 years as per the Indian Constitution.
-Therefore, the first statement is incorrect.
+Statement 1 is incorrect: The minimum age to be a member of a Panchayat is 21 years, not 25 years, as per the Indian Constitution.

-The second statement is correct.
-If a Panchayat is reconstituted after premature dissolution, it continues only for the remainder of the period for which the dissolved Panchayat would have continued under normal circumstances.
+Statement 2 is correct: If a Panchayat is reconstituted after premature dissolution, it does not get a fresh five-year term.
+Instead, it functions only for the remainder of the original term of the dissolved Panchayat, as specified under Article 243E of the Constitution.

 QUESTION 5